Fall 2001 Jean Louis Scherrer Haute Couture Original Runway Look 7 Sample Strapless Red Layered Panel Dress

 Stephane Rolland took over as Artistic Director for the Jean Louis Scherrer Haute Couture atelier in 1997 at the age of 31 which made him the youngest of the 20 official Paris sanctioned couturiers at the time.
 That was in 1997 and he remained as the head of the Couture division until the last showing in 2005 when the house officials shuttered is couture business altogether.
 This dress is from the Fall 2001 Haute Couture collection and it is the actual runway sample for Look 7 that was worn on the runway.
 It was Look 7 In the presentation that day.
 I have included several runway reference photos for you so that you can see just how spectacular the dress is once on an actual body.
 This dress was also worn by Alexandra Daddario and those shots really showcase just how fabulous this is on an actual body.
 It is a gorgeous piece of Haute Couture history.

 Fully lined in a fine red silk and closes with two zippers.
 One is on the interior corset and the second is on the outer layer of the dress.
 The interior corset is boned and shaped.
 The skirt is lined in a red silk taffeta.
 Done with Haute Couture construction techniques.
 The hand written runway sample tag is present.
-There is some deepening of the colour/ marks on some of the squares of silk that make up the train and some minor grubbiness from being worn for the runway and then stored.
-Nothing that detracts once the dress is on.
+Some grubbiness here and there at the hem and some faint marks on a few of the panels.
+I have photos some examples of them.
+They are mostly covered by the layers over top so make no impact when the dress is on.
 The inner zipper pull is missing and has been replaced by a ribbon.
 Perhaps the teeniest bit of fading to the edges of a panel here and there but this is natural to this type of fabric and is only mentioned for accuracy.

 Bust: 15-15.5" flat across from side seam to side seam